mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/04/03-fragments.md

 ## 4.3.2.
 Creating a fragment

 We can insert a fragment statically by adding it to the XML layout of our activity.
-Using this approach, the fragment will not be available in the fragment stack that will be presented in the next.
+Using this approach, the fragment will not be available in the fragment stack that will be described in the next Section 4.3.3.
 To achieve this, we use the `fragment` label and in the `name` attribute we indicate the class of the fragment we want to instantiate.

 ```xml
 <LinearLayout